 7) Elsewhere Paul encourages slaves to gain their freedom if they could, but never to be ashamed of their station: ” Were you a slave when you were called?
 Don’t let it trouble you—although if you can gain your freedom, do so.”
 (1 Cor 7 v 21)

-8 ) Generally, Paul subverted the way society thought about slaves and masters.
+8 ) Generally, the Pauline epistles subverted the way readers thought about slaves and masters.
 The world judged slaves by how useful they were to their owners.
 Christian slaves were not to think this way.
 Rather, they were to remember that they were truly working for a master seated at God’s right hand.
 And Christian slaves would have been delighted to hear Christian slave owners being reminded that they too were slaves who would be judged by their heavenly master!

 Masters, provide your slaves with what is right and fair, because you know that you also have a Master in heaven.
 Colossians 4 v 1